 If you close your eyes and simply give in to the pleasure of just listening, it will probably be difficult for you to believe that 18 musicians standing in a semi-circle and playing without a conductor, are able to execute with great skill not only Bach’s Brandenburg Concertos but also the Tchaikovsky’s Serenade for Strings, or even Adiós Nonino by Astor Piazzolla or Concerto Per Corde by Alberto Ginastera.

-A 50 years’ overview of the artistic career, world tours, collaborations, recordings, achievements, awards and the most important: music.
+A more than 50 years’ overview of the artistic career, world tours, collaborations, recordings, achievements, awards and the most important: music.

 The first concert was performed at the Biblioteca Sarmiento of the Centro Cívico de S.C. de Bariloche under the musical direction of conductor Maestro Alberto Lysy.

 Alberto Lysy and Camerata Bariloche.
 Edited by CBS Records.
 Reissued in 1984.Discography